MehrdadFAR/PrsMng/README.md

-# ProcessMining
+# PrsMng
-This is the repository foe the assignment of the course Process Mining
+This is the repository for the group project ...